lcarlier/EasyMock/README.md

 #### <a name="user-content-macos"></a> MacOS

-libunwind and libdw are not available in MacOS, as such the backtrace support is not supported in MacOS.
+libunwind and libdw are not available in macOS, as such the backtrace support is not supported in macOS.

 libclang/llvm and libncurse libraries as well as pkg-config and cmake tool can be installed via brew.